Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The last advantage in favor of Babbel is that they cover more languages than Busuu.
 Thus, if your goal is to learn Dutch, Danish, Norwegian, Swedish or Indonesian, then Babbel is your answer (Busuu does not offer courses for those languages).

-Ultimately, if I had to pick one, I’d probably lean towards Busuu, but that’s just personal preference because I’m a big fan of language lessons that incorporate video.
-For you, it may be completely different.
-I’d probably say that if you want more immediate feedback on your pronunciation as you work through a lesson, and don’t really care about the community feel of learning alongside other users, then go with Babbel.
-But if you’re a visual learner and want video clips, as well as a community-like feel with others giving your constant feedback, then go with Busuu.
+But if you’re more of a visual learner and want video clips, as well as a community-like feel with others giving your constant feedback, then go with Busuu.
 But either way, between these two, you can’t really go wrong.

 How many language courses do Busuu and Babbel offer?

-Babbel offers courses for 14 different languages, while Busuu only covers 12 different languages.
+Babbel offers courses for 14 different languages, while Busuu only covers 13 different languages.

 Do Busuu and Babbel offer money back guarantees?